 been sunk and disabled?
 It was sunk when I was there.

 Mr. HILBORN.
 Oh, no; the gentleman has been misinformed, because to-day it has a battle ship on it.

-because to-day it has a battle ship on it.
 Mr. KING.
 I was there and know that it was sunk.
 Mr. HILBORN.
 You saw it at a time when it was crippled; but to-day it is floating a battle ship.
 Mr. DRIGGS.
-I should like to ask the gentleman from Loui-siana another question, Mr. Chairman.
+I should like to ask the gentleman from Louisiana another question, Mr. Chairman.
 Mr. MEYER of Louisiana.
 Certainly.
 Mr. DRIGGS.
 I desire to ask him in relation to the number of dry docks.
-Last summer, as I remember it, there was a commis-sion appointed and each denomination of docks was considered, and they provided for a certain number of docks.
+Last summer, as I remember it, there was a commission appointed and each denomination of docks was considered, and they provided for a certain number of docks.
 Does this bill provide for a less or a greater number?

 Mr. MEYER of Louisiana.
 The bill provides for a smaller number of docks than the commission recommends.
-Their report sets forth six docks at various points as "urgently necessary" and five as additional "to place the docking facilities of the coun-try on an adequate footing" and nve as additional "to place the docking facturities of the country on an adequate footing."
-Mr. HILBORN.
+Their report sets forth six docks at various points as "urgently necessary" and five as additional "to place the docking facilities of the country on an adquate footing" mr. HILBORN.
 And one of them a floating steel dock.
 Mr. DRIGGS.
 Thank you.
 Mr. MEYER of Louisiana.
-The reasons assigned by the board for preferring the steel floating dock are: 1.
-Changes in water level from high and low river do not affect its operation.
+The reasons assigned by the board for preferring the steel floating dock are:

+1. Changes in water level from high and low river do not affect its operation.

 2. It is located in fresh water, and expense of maintenance will be small.

 3. Great depth of water within mooring distance of wharf.
 4. Rapidity with which a floating dock can be constructed to meet the urgent need for a dock on the Gulf of Mexico (ten months being the time estimated for its construction).

 The necessity for pushing work of this character is manifest.
 The necessity for pushing work of this character is manifest.
-At the date of the Secretary's report there was no dock on the At-lantic coast capable of accommodating a great battle ship.
+At the date of the Secretary's report there was no dock on the Atlantic coast capable of accommodating a great battle ship.
 A few days ago a New York journal which pays close attention to such matters stated that unless the two docks on the Atlantic which are large enough to serve the Iowa and Massachusetts will soon be ready, it might become necessary to send these ships to Halifax for cleaning.

 I trust there will be no opposition to this policy.
 The entire expenditure, either in construction or maintenance, will not equal the cost of one battle ship with her armament, and it will render our naval establishment efficient both in war and peace.
 It is a measure of economy at all times.